crums-io/skipledger/docs/mrsl_manual.md

 | H      | hash   | 32-bytes, prehashed (a redacted column value)          | verbatim: it *is* the hash |
 | NUL    | null   | a null value (SQL NULLs are mapped to this)            | salt |

-The last column in the above table indicates what byte-string is hashed for each type of column value type.
+The last column in the above table indicates what byte-string is hashed for each type of column value.

 Now on to the simpler `--slim` version of JSON.
 As previously mentioned, most of the time you won't need the full detail: